temashidzo/road_test_booking/README.md

 ## Booking Confirmation

-Once the user selects a slot, the service books it, and the confirmation is sent via email and Telegram.
+Once the user selects a slot, the service books it, and the confirmation is sent via Telegram.

 <img src="docs/img/booking.png" alt="Booking" width="250"/>